-Truman Medical Centers/University Health School of Nurse Anesthesia, in affiliation with the University of Missouri - Kansas City School of Nursing and Health Studies, is a graduate nurse anesthesia program seeking to prepare scientifically knowledgeable, self-motivated, professional nurse anesthetists.
+Truman Medical Center Hospital Hill School of Nurse Anesthesia, in affiliation with the University of Missouri - Kansas City School of Nursing and Health Studies, is a graduate nurse anesthesia program seeking to prepare scientifically knowledgeable, self-motivated, professional nurse anesthetists.
 If you are looking to join a tradition of excellence, and become an exceptional nurse anesthesia provider, our School of Nurse Anesthesia is the place for you.

 At Truman Medical Center Hospital Hill School of Nurse Anesthesia, 37 CRNAs and 15 physician anesthesiologists are committed to the success of our students.
 Our faculty members are real-world professionals, bringing expertise from their years of nurse anesthesia experience.
 Nearly 50% of our CRNA faculty have a doctoral degree—the highest in our field.

 As mentors guide you along your journey to become a nurse anesthetist, they will challenge you to perform at your best level every day.
 Students each year state they enjoy the accessibility and approachability of our faculty.

 To learn more, read about: